 If you’re still struggling to identify what breed your cat is from its size and fur, looking at its facial shape and features is another great idea.
 Some breeds have very distinctive face shapes or features such as curled ears.
 Let’s take a look at some of these now.

 Some cats have longer, more pointed faces than others, which makes them more recognisable.
 Looking at the breed standards of cats can help narrow down which breed your cat is.

 Flat Faced Breeds

-Flat faced breeds often have large eyes and small ears.
-But they are also prone to some serious health issues, such as breathing difficulties, dental problems, and eye problems.
-Brachycephaly affects the following breeds to varying degrees:
+They are also prone to some serious health issues, such as breathing difficulties, dental problems, and eye problems.

 Although most cat breeds have pointed, rounded ears that stand tall and straight, some breeds have ears that are curled to their heads.
 This is a really distinctive feature that can be a good way to identify your cat.
 The following breeds are known for their curled ears: